 Dr Ivett has become a popular dentist for many patients who have been plagued by dental phobia’s and anxiety.
 When conceiving the layout for Sydney Boutique Dentistry, she wanted the design to reflect a relaxing and serene environment.
 Her light filled, high ceilings, floor-to-ceiling windows waiting room establishes a sense of calmness.
 She takes the time to get to know her patients and listen to their past experiences so that she can tailor their treatment with minimal stress.

 Kimberly has been an active supporter of the Garvan Institute for Medical Research, Birthing Kit Foundation Australia, Red Cross Blood Service.
-We are also proud supporters of the LGBT community so expect to see the rainbow flag on display at Mardi Gras.
+We are also proud supporters of the LGBTI community so expect to see the rainbow flag on display at Mardi Gras.
 Every 3 months the practice closes so that staff are able to attend the Red Cross together to donate blood.
 It’s a great cause and we are very excited to be part of it.